OHS Historical Marker Program

 From this line, tens of thousands of settlers raced to stake 160-acre homesteads in the Unassigned Lands in the land run of 1889.
 This was also the boundary for the opening of the Cherokee Outlet four years later in 1893.

-Location: at grave site of David Payne in Booker Lake Park at Washington and Lakeview in Stillwater
+Location: at grave site of David Payne in Boomer Lake Park at Washington and Lakeview in Stillwater

 David Payne was the father of the Oklahoma Boomer movement.
 After his death, he was buried in Kansas.
 His remains were moved to Stillwater in January 1995.